ysharplanguage/FastJsonParser/README.md

 In this case of, say, "loosely typed" deserialization, you may ask: "But what about the JSON number literals in the input - why deserializing them as *strings*?"

-I would then ask my turn: "In absence of more specific type information about the deserialization target, who's likely best placed to decide whether the number after the colon, in
+I would then ask my turn: "In absence of more specific type information about the deserialization target, who is likely best placed to decide whether the number after the colon, in

     "SomeNumber": 123.456

-should be deserialized into a *System.Single*, a *System.Double*, or a *System.Decimal* (but obviously not into some integer) - is it this parser, or is it your application?"
+should be deserialized into a *System.Single*, a *System.Double*, or a *System.Decimal* (but obviously not into some integer) - is it this parser, or is it the application?"

-In my opinion, it's the latter.
+In my opinion, *in that case*, it's the application.

 (Also, one can read [this very informative post of Eric Lippert](http://ericlippert.com/2013/07/25/what-is-the-type-of-the-null-literal/) about the so-called "null type", btw.)